maximeschoeni/sublanguage/readme.txt

 - Fix bug when post or page was not translatable
 - Fix bug: dont translate untranslatable taxonomy
 - Fix bug when a taxonomy was registered without rewrite args
+- Overwrite rewrite rules for pages using every root pages

 = 2.2 =